Differentially Private Synthetic Heavy-tailed Data: Simulation Study

 To compare the performance of the original, stepwise, and sandwich KNG mechanisms, we conduct a simulation study using 100 training and 100 testing datasets, each with a sample size of $n = 5000$.
 Each pair of training and testing datasets is generated under a different seed to ensure generalizability.
 We use the training datasets to generate synthetic data while keeping the testing data for data utility evaluation.
 We set $X_1 \sim Exp(0.1)$, $X_2|X_1 = 4 + 3X_1 + \xi_i$, $X_3|X_1, X_2 = 3 + 2X_1 + X_2 + \gamma_i$, where $\xi_i, \gamma_i \sim Exp(0.1)$.

 We allocate a total privacy budget of $1$ for the whole dataset.
 Specifically, we allocate a budget of 0.5 for $X_1$ as it is the first variable to be synthesized and can affect the overall data utility while dividing the remaining 0.5 equally between $X_2$ and $X_3$.
 To generate the synthetic version of each variable, we use a set of 49 quantiles (\nth{1}, \nth{3}, ..., \nth{47}, \nth{50}, \nth{53}, ..., \nth{97}, \nth{99}), and 6 main quantiles (\nth{5}, \nth{25}, \nth{50}, \nth{75}, \nth{95}, \nth{99}).
 Because each quantile is computed individually in the original KNG mechanism, we divide the privacy budget equally for each quantile.
 For the stepwise KNG mechanisms, we allocate 80\% of the budget available to the median and equally divide the rest among the remaining quantiles when synthesizing $X_2$ and $X_3$.
 Similarly, for sandwich KNG, we spend 80\% of the total budget on the main quantiles and 80\% of the main quantiles' privacy budget on the median.
 However, as we generate $X_1$ without any predictors, we assign 25\% of the total privacy budget to the median for stepwise KNG while allocating 60\% of the total privacy budget to the main quantiles, 25\% of which to the median for sandwich KNG.
 The privacy budget allocation can be adjusted based on the number of quantiles chosen for the procedure and the characteristics of the sensitive data.
 However, we generally recommend allocating more budget to the median and possibly the main quantiles.
-Our specific privacy budget allocation for this section and general recommendations regarding the trade-off between the privacy budget allocation and the data utility follow from our simulation study shown in the Appendix Section \ref{appendix_sim_budget_allocation}.